tinhlou/intro-js-lesson/README.md

 # Instructions:

-- Fork and Clone this repo.
+- Fork this repo and from Github > Settings tab > Pages > Branch > set to main > save

+- Clone the repo to your local machine.

 - Follow along with the lecture.